How English Language Learners Are Left Behind and What We Can Do About It

 The importance of preparing ELLs for success

-The American Dream – the idea that anyone, from any background, can achieve economic mobility through hard work and dedication – is nearly impossible to attain for non-English speakers.
+The American Dream – the idea that anyone, from any background, can achieve economic mobility through hard work and dedication – is nearly impossible to attain for Spanish and other non-English speakers.
 Even if they’re able to graduate high school, it can be difficult to navigate a workforce where understanding English is essential to success.
 Because of this barrier, many non-native speakers find themselves working low wage jobs, struggling to learn English and find better paying work.
 In fact, non-English speakers earn 25-40% less than those with English skills.

 Investing in English Language Learners through online ESL classes

 Over 20% of the population – about 65.9 million people in the United States – predominantly speak a language besides English.
 And yet, ESL programs serve less than 4% of the need for English language learners.
 Besides the limited availability of such programs – usually offered in local community colleges, nonprofits, and school districts – there are other barriers preventing learners from accessing these opportunities including time, the necessary commute, or even a fear of failure.
-One effective solution is offering English language classes online.
+One effective solution is offering English language training online.

-Through Penn Foster’s new partnership with EnGen, a virtual language upskilling platform, learners can build their English language proficiency online before moving on to complete their accredited high school diploma.
+Through Penn Foster’s partnership with EnGen, a virtual language upskilling platform, learners can build their English language proficiency online before moving on to complete their accredited high school diploma.
 By building English language skills before taking high school level classes, learners can confidently approach their education with a better understanding of what they’re reading and learning.
 Even better, because the classes are online, learners aren’t faced with the choice between taking off time from work to learn or not attending class at all.
-ELLs will be able to access the resources and English courses offered by EnGen 24/7, allowing them to learn around the schedule that works best for them.
+ELLs, including Spanish-speakers, will be able to access the resources and English courses offered by EnGen 24/7, allowing them to learn around the schedule that works best for them.

 Work with a trusted partner to improve access to education and success